timmc/lein-otf/README.md

   :main foo.bar.launcher
 ```

+Finally, remove `:gen-class` from `foo.bar.routes`, you don't need it
+anymore.

 This is more or less what lein-otf does for you anyway!
 The launcher
 namespace (and Clojure) will still be AOT-compiled, but nothing else
 will be (unless you specify otherwise).